cristiancrazy/cristiancrazy/README.md

 ---------------------------------------------------------------------------------------------------------------
 ### General Biography
-[🤷‍♂️] I am Cristian Capraro, actually a 19 years old CS student in UniUPO (VC, Italy).
+[🤷‍♂️] I am Cristian Capraro, actually a 19 years old CS student in [UniUPO](https://disit.uniupo.it/it) (VC, Italy).

 I was an IT student of [ITIS Fauser](https://www.fauser.edu) (sited in Novara, Italy) for five years and, in 2023, I finished with a grade of **94/100**.

-I live with my family, in a small village, near Arona (NO).
+I live with my family, in a small village near Arona (NO).

-[👨‍💻] Since the last three years, I've been studying the **Java programming language☕**, improving my coding skills everyday and, of course, practising my problem solving and logic capabilities.
+[👨‍💻] Since the last three years, I've been studying the **Java language☕**, improving my coding skills everyday and, of course, practising my problem solving and logic capabilities.

 ---------------------------------------------------------------------------------------------------------------
 <!-- Certifications Here -->